 The power required to open the canopy shall be available under normal and emergency conditions, and manual actuation of the canopy shall be possible when aircraft or external power is not available.

-- a.
-Provision of external means to open canopy by a ground rescue crew. - b.
+b.
 Entering and leaving the aircraft with all power off.

 1. Rig and ground tests should demonstrate deployment power availability and manual capabilities.